SUPER SIMPLE AQUATIC SENSORY BIN FOR BABIES

 The seashells I used were a bag of shells from the decor aisle of the dollar store.
 Note to double check any shells before adding them to the bin.
 If they’re cracked or split, the edges can be quite sharp.

 Lastly, toss in some plastic animals you want to see in your aquatic themed sensory bin!
-We had a turtle, octopus and dolphin as that’s what we had on hand.
-Ours are from Schleich but plastic animal figures are easy to get your hands on – especially at a thrift store or kids toy store.
+We used a turtle, an octopus and a dolphin as that’s what we already had on hand in our toy stash.
+Ours are from Schleich but plastic animal figures are easy to get your hands on – especially at a thrift store or kids toy store – would work.

 Sign up for my newsletter for activities, parenting tips and more straight to your inbox!